chaseruskin/orbit/docs/src/reference/configuration.md

 ## Paths

 When a field is expected to be a file system path, Orbit has the ability to resolve relative paths.
 The path is determined in relation to the currently processed `config.toml`'s parent directory.

-This design choice was implemented in order to allow for path definitions to be valid across developer machines when sharing configurations.
-It is recommended to use relative paths when setting a path to a field in a `config.toml`.
+This design choice was implemented to allow path definitions to be valid across file systems when sharing configurations.
+It is recommended to use relative paths when setting a field's value as a path in a `config.toml`.

-## Precedence
+## Hierarchical structure

 Orbit supports multiple levels of configuration.
 Each level has its own order of precedence.
 The order of precedence is the following: